musotec/stonky/broker/README.md

 ## Future Scaling
 - When using Redis clusters instead of a single node, work needs to be done to route various tables (can separate by symbol, data type)
     - Ideally, only call SCAN on the node that can use the data instead of naive implementation of SCAN on all nodes in cluster.
+- Time-series storage can be optimized by following [best practices](https://redislabs.com/redis-best-practices/time-series/).

 ### Debugging